Has inflation reached a peak? Three signs that prices could soon come down – KION546

 And though shutdowns in China could hurt the global supply chain, it does appear that problems are easing — at least for now.
 If businesses can easily obtain more supplies, the prices of materials go down and consumers won’t be charged as much for goods and services, said Detrick.

-Shipping rates from Shanghai to Los Angeles, New York, or Rotterdam are down 28% on average from the peak last year, according to LPL Financial’s data.
+Shipping rates from Shanghai to Los Angeles, New York and Rotterdam are down 28% on average from the peak last year, according to LPL Financial’s data.
 Schedule reliability for container ships is also continuing to improve, according to new data from analytics firm Sea-Intelligence.
 March also marked the third consecutive month of declines in average delays for container ships.

 Buffett and Munger’s big day